A standard visit takes a minimum of two hours.

 - The youngest prisoner was 15 years and 8 months old.

-The corpses left in simple coffins for the military cemetery in Beverlo; they were then buried in the cemetery laid out for war victims at the Rijksschietbaan in Schaerbeek (at the VRT tower in Brussels).
+The corpses left in simple coffins for the military cemetery in Beverlo; later buried in the cemetery laid out for war victims at the Rijksschietbaan in Schaerbeek (at the VRT tower in Brussels).

 After the war, the moat was completely emptied and cleaned.
 Huge fish are worth seeing at times!

-The resistance fighter "squats but never down on his knees" is a symbol of resistance to repression by extremist ideologies.
+The resistance fighter gets down on his knees but he does not give in, he resists and gets up agian.
+He is a symbol of resistance to repression by extremist ideologies.